 49. What is the difference between SOAP Event Source and Service Activity?

 Answer: Using the SOAP Event Source, you can run only one operation at a time.
 While using the Service Palette you can run multiple operations simultaneously

 The “SOAP Event Source” process starter creates a process instance for incoming SOAP requests.
 SOAP is a standard protocol for invoking web services.
 This allows you to create a web service using process definitions.
 Upon retrieval of the WSDL, the client can perform a SOAP request to invoke the web service.

-50. Where we define error schema for generate error activity?
+50. Where we define error schema for generating error activity?

 Answer: Will have to define in END activity error schema tab so that it will get deflect on generate error tab.